 Meadowlark is a nature – inspired music class for young children and caregivers, led by acclaimed indie singer-songwriter Noe Venable.
 We sing songs from around the world.
-Singing, chanting, movement, fingerplays, and play along instruments make this a class the whole family will enjoy.
+Singing, movement, play along instruments and our enchanting Celtic harp make this a class the whole family will enjoy.
+Join us at indoor and outdoor locations around San Francisco.

 No prior musical experience required!